Omicron: Mutations prompt new coronavirus variant concern from WHO

 - Published

-The World Health Organization (WHO) has declared a new coronavirus variant to be a "variant of concern".
+The World Health Organization (WHO) has declared a new coronavirus variant to be "of concern" and named it Omicron.

+It said the variant had a large number of mutations, and early evidence suggested a possible increased risk of reinfection.
-The variant, given the name Omicron, was first reported to the WHO from South Africa on 24 November.

-Previously known as B.1.1.529, it has also been identified in Botswana, Belgium, Hong Kong and Israel.
+It was first reported to the WHO from South Africa on 24 November, and has also been identified in Botswana, Belgium, Hong Kong and Israel.

-The WHO said on Friday that early evidence suggested an increased risk of reinfection with this variant.

-In a statement on Friday the organisation said the number of cases of this variant appeared to be increasing in almost all South African provinces.

 It is not uncommon for a virus to change, or mutate, over time.
 A variant becomes a variant of concern when that mutation might affect things like transmissibility, virulence or the effectiveness of vaccines.